Preach the word; be ready in season and out of season.”

 We had talked with Karen and her boyfriend the night before.
 We talked about life, faith, and God.
 It was an opportunity for me to share some about how much God loved us.
 Gary had a large tattoo on his left arm that said, “Faith.”
 That gave an opportunity to talk about not only faith, but where that faith should be directed.
 I shared it wasn’t enough just to have faith…you had to direct that faith in the right direction…right toward God.

 When Karen walked up that morning, I noticed that she was carrying two small containers.
 I could tell that something was on her mind and that is when she asked the question.
 She asked, “Do you think they would mind if I poured my son’s and husband’s ashes in the water?”
-I quickly assured her that I am sure they would not.
+I quickly assured her that I was sure they would not.
 It turned out that her son had tragically died of an opioid overdose at the age of 22.
 I didn’t get the details of her husband’s death but since she was in her early fifties, I assumed he too died young.
 Then, it was my turn to ask a question.
 I asked, “Would you like me to say a prayer?”
 And, without hesitation, she answered yes.

 Judy asked if Karen would like to have a picture taken and she agreed to that too.
 All three of us walked down into the water and slowly Karen opened the containers and poured the ashes into the water.
 As they touched the water, it turned to a color very similar to wet cement but then just as quickly the color disappeared.
 She said a few words, speaking to the souls she could no longer hold.
 And then, I asked God for His peace to be on Karen.
 I thanked Him for His love…even in hard times like this.
 With an amen we were done.
 Almost.